OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
-## 1.3.
+## 2.3.
 Model theft through use
 Impact:  Confidentiality breach of intellectual property.

 This attack is known as model stealing attack or model extraction attack.
 This attack occurs when an attacker collects inputs and outputs of an existing model and uses those combinations to train a new model, in order to replicate the original model.

 --------------------------------------
-## 1.4.
+## 2.4.
 Failure or malfunction of AI-specific elements through use
 This threat refers to  application failure (i.e. denial of service) induced by an attacker (e.g. due to bad input).

-### 1.4.1.
+### 2.4.1.
 Denial of model service due to inconsistent data or a sponge example
 A denial of service could be caused by input data with an inappropriate format, and causing malfunctioning of the model or its input logic.
 A *sponge attack* provides input that is designed to increase the computation time of the model,  potentially causing a denial of service.

 --------------------------------------
-## 1.5.
+## 2.5.
 Overreliance in use
 This is not an attack, but it is about the weakness of relying too much on the AI system in  use - trusting it too much, causing unintended failures or attacks to have a bigger impact.
 This aspect is strongly related to oversight.

-# 2. THREATS BY ATTACKING DEVELOPMENT-TIME
+# 3. DEVELOPMENT-TIME THREATS
 Background: Data science (data engineering and model engineering) uses an AI pipeline typically outside of the regular application development scope, introducing a new attack surface.
 Data engineering (collecting, storing, and preparing data) is typically a large and important part of machine learning engineering.
 Together with model engineering, it requires appropriate security to protect against data leaks, data poisoning, leaks of intellectual property, and supply chain attacks (see further below).
 In addition, data quality assurance can help to reduce risks of intended and unintended data issues.

 **Controls to protect development-time:**